What can the AEMT do above the EMT?

 classroom based, instructor driven, education with some computer/internet

 requirement outside the classroom environment.
-It meets two nights per
+It meets two days per

 some internet access but is more